tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 - No global state management library (Redux, Zustand) - keeping it simple with React Query and local state

 **Routing and Navigation**
-- Client-side routing handled within App.tsx using conditional rendering based on state
+- Client-side routing via wouter with routes: `/` (home), `/capsule/:id` (detail)
 - Bottom navigation pattern for mobile-first experience with four main tabs: Capsules, Shopping, Outfits, Profile
+- All tabs accessible immediately upon login - no forced onboarding
-- Multi-step onboarding flow with progress indicators
+- Optional multi-step onboarding flow triggered by "+" button to create new capsules
+- Onboarding renders as overlay, not blocking other features

 ### Backend Architecture